RoshniRanaDS27/Matplotlib_PymaceuticalsData_Visualization/README.md

 - Calculated the correlation coefficient and linear regression model between mouse weight and average observed tumor volume for the entire Capomulin treatment regimen.

 - Plotted the linear regression model on top of the previous scatter plot.

+# Repo Direction
+- Created a new repository for this project called #Matplotlib-Data-Visualization, Cloned the new repository(remote) to local by terminal.

+- Inside my local Git repository, created a folder for "Pymaceuticals"

+- Added Jupyter notebook "(pymaceuticals_starter_Roshni.ipynb)" to this folder.
+This is the main script to run this analysis.

+- A Data folder that contains the CSV files(Raw Data) i have used.

+- Also this folder that contains "pdf" file that has the results from the conducted analysis.

+- Pushed these changes to GitHub profile by bash terminal.